nrc/portable-interoperable/io-traits/README.md

 The readiness mechanism using the `Ready` trait is extensible to other readiness notifications in the future.
 However, this is somewhat complicated since these notifications are nearly all platform-specific.
 (HUP is not, but requires special handling).

-### Requirements discussion

-#### Ergonomics

-For many users, this proposal will be optimally ergonomic to use.
-Implementing the IO traits is not ideally ergonomic, but that affects fewer users (and users who tend to be more sophisticated) and is not too bad - there are not too many methods to implement, and those methods have an easily understood purpose which should map well to the OS API.
-Likewise, for those users who need optimal control or performance, the ergonomics are not great, but such users must expect to be exposed to some details.
-We can also offer some good helpers to make implementation easier.

-I think there is an intrinsic trade-off between wanting to be close to the sync versions for ergonomics and wanting to be close to the underlying IO model for performance and control.
-I think this proposal is a good compromise point on that trade-off.

-#### Vectored reads and writes, and reading into uninitialized memory

-These goals are satisfied by the presence of the respective methods and in the same way as for the sync equivalent traits in std.

-#### Concurrent reading and writing of a single resource

-This works in both API paths (in most cases).
-In the memory-optimal path because `Ready::ready` can wait on readiness for both reading and writing at the same time.
-In the ergonomic path, for most resources at least, due to implementations of `Read` and `Write` on reference types.

-#### Work well as trait objects

-Assuming we get async functions in trait objects working well, the proposed traits work optimally as trait objects.
-With current plans, that will require some boxing, but that should only be one allocation per read, and only necessary if using trait objects.

-#### Work well with completion based systems

-Async IO systems which are completion-based, such as IOCP and io_uring will work with this proposal, but will not perform optimally.
-In particular, the implementation must copy a buffer on every read or write.
-The optimal way to use completion-based IO is to use the async version of the `BufRead` trait (see below).

-The high-level view here is that using `Read`/`Write` will work for any platform, but that for optimal performance the user must choose the buffered or unbuffered traits depending on the platform, not just the constraints of the application.
-That seems acceptable since for optimal performance, one must always take account of the characteristics of the underlying platform.
-However, it means the libraries which want to offer excellent performance on all platforms cannot treat buffering as orthogonal and must provide versions of their API using both `Read` and `BufRead` (respectively for `Write`) traits.

-TODO reorganise; other requirements

 ### Alternatives